Sw̓iw̓s Park

+Park history

 Haynes Point and adjacent Haynes Creek were named for John Carmichael Haynes (1831–1888).
-Haynes was "an Irishman who came to BC in 1858 and was police officer, customs officer, magistrate, assistant gold commissioner, government agent and county court judge in Similkameen, Osoyoos and Kootenay Districts for many years; member of the legislative council [of the Colony of British Columbia], 1864–66, rancher at Osoyoos, 1866–88, accumulating 22,000 acres.
+Haynes was "an Irishman who came to BC in 1858 and was a police officer, customs officer, magistrate, assistant gold commissioner, government agent, and county court judge in Similkameen, Osoyoos and Kootenay Districts for many years; he was a member of the legislative council [of the Colony of British Columbia], 1864–66, a rancher in Osoyoos, 1866–88, accumulating 22,000 acres.
 Generally known as Judge Haynes."
+The Hudson's Bay Fur Brigade Trail passed through the area in the 1800s.

+The original name of the park – Osoyoos Park – was established by Order in Council on 25 January 1939.
+The name was changed to Haynes Point Park on 17 May 1962, with its area increased to 38 ha on 12 May 1988.
+The local council converted the park to provincial designation by Bill 17-2000 of the Protected Areas of British Columbia Act on 29 June 2000.

+Ancestral name

+In the ancestral Okanagan language [Nsyilxcən; Salishan] of the Okanagan Indian Band, sẁiẁs refers to a location of the lake where it was narrow and shallow enough to cross by foot or on a horse.
+In pronunciation, sẁiẁs preceded by the letter, "O", is the origin and pronunciation of the town name, Osoyoos.

+On 25 March 2015, the name was changed from Haynes Point to sw̓iw̓s Provincial Park by Bill 8-2015 of the Protected Areas of British Columbia Amendment Act, then simplified further to sẁiẁs Park by Bill 15-2016 of the Protected Areas of British Columbia Amendment Act on 19 May 2016.

 Heritage and culture

-sw̓iw̓s Provincial Park is an archaeological and cultural heritage site located within the traditional territory of the Osoyoos Indian Band.
+sw̓iw̓s Park is an archaeological and cultural heritage site located within the traditional territory of the Osoyoos Indian Band.
 The Osoyoos Indian Band and BC Parks work in partnership to ensure the long-term protection of the archaeological and cultural heritage resources within the park.

+Archaeology

 In 2014, ancestral remains dated to approximately 1,224 years ago were unearthed and then reburied in the park, making the remains the oldest on record in the Osoyoos region.
 Radiocarbon dating of animal materials recovered from an ancient midden provided insights about the diet of Osoyoos Indian Band ancestors who lived in the area 3,265 – 4,475 years ago.
 Obsidian flakes retrieved from the park were determined to be from Oregon, affirming that travel and trade routes of indigenous people occurred extensively along the Columbia River Basin thousands of years ago before the arrival of European settlers in the area in the 19th century.
-The Hudson's Bay Fur Brigade Trail also passed through the area nearly two centuries ago.

-Flora and fauna

-The park protects ecosystems at risk and endangered species, such as peach leaf willow, antelope brush, and desert grasses and wetlands.
-The marsh area and self-guided interpretive trail are maintained as park features.
-The park species of concern include the tiger salamander, various rare bats, barn owl, American spadefoot toad and painted turtle.
-Bullfrogs are considered an invasive species in the park, which is also a habitat for mule deer, American black bear, ospreys, bald eagles, and various other species.